QBDI/QBDI/docs/source/pyQBDI_usage.rst

 PyQBDI can be used as a preloaded library to instrument a whole binary, as QBDIPreload.

-PyQBDI provided the helper script ``pyqbdipreload`` that preload the library in the new process.
+PyQBDI provide the helper script ``pyqbdipreload`` that preloads the library in the new process.
 ``pyqbdipreload`` is currently supported on Linux and macOS.

 .. code-block:: bash